High School Dual Enrollment

 - Have a minimum cumulative high school GPA of 2.5 or demonstrate potential for academic success through submission of evidence of steadily improving high school grades, high class rank, teacher/guidance counselor endorsement, etc.

-If you have questions, contact Dione Eaton at email@example.com.
+If you have questions, contact Joanne Robertson at firstname.lastname@example.org.